dschinkel/espresso-machine-refactoring-kata/README.md

     - What's the point of this Step?
         - Now that you have a little coverage hopefully from step 1, you can try to refactor.
 Even a small level of test safety helps as you should start to see
         - To push yourself to learn SOLID principles
+        - To push yourself to learn the [4 Rules of Simple Design](https://martinfowler.com/bliki/BeckDesignRules.html) by Kent Beck

 3. **Add new features** via TDD to extend the code that now adhere's to SOLID